 - They work with all telescopes, but do particularly well with slower (f/7+) telescopes

-- Includes quality hard plastic screw cases (simply twist and unlock), plus box.
+- Includes quality hard plastic screw case (note eyepiece shown in pic 2 is not the eyepiece, it’s there to show the case) (simply twist and unlock), plus box.

 - Soft rubber eyecup for pleasant viewing comfort